yearn/yearn-devdocs/docs/security/multisig.md

 ## How it works

-Yearn's governance is managed by Governance 2.0, which was introduced with the [YIP-61 Proposal](https://gov.yearn.finance/t/yip-61-governance-2-0/10460).
-Through Governance 2.0, YFI holders delegate powers to the Governance Multisig.

-The Governance Multisig is implemented by a 6-of-9 multi-signature wallet.
+The Multisig is implemented by a 6-of-9 multi-signature wallet.
 The members of the multi-signature wallet were voted in by YFI holders and are subject to change from future governance votes.
+Specific powers are delegated to the governance multisig, as defined by [Governance 2.0](https://gov.yearn.finance/t/yip-41-temporarily-empower-multisig/3630).
 More information about Yearn governance and how it interacts with the multisig can be found on  and on the [FAQ](https://docs.yearn.finance/resources/faq#governance).

 The multisig is implemented as a Gnosis Safe.
 The multisig's assets, transactions, and signers can be viewed using [Gnosis's Web UI](https://gnosis-safe.io/app/eth:0xFEB4acf3df3cDEA7399794D0869ef76A6EfAff52/balances).
 If there is a need to trustlessly audit Yearn's multisig (without trusting the Gnosis site), the Gnosis Safe web app source code can be found on Github [here](https://github.com/gnosis/safe-react).